helmetjs/expect-ct/README.md

 [_Looking for a changelog?_](https://github.com/helmetjs/helmet/blob/master/HISTORY.md)

 The `Expect-CT` HTTP header tells browsers to expect Certificate Transparency.
-For more, see [this blog post](https://scotthelme.co.uk/a-new-security-header-expect-ct/) and the [in-progress spec](https://datatracker.ietf.org/doc/draft-stark-expect-ct).
+For more, see [this blog post](https://scotthelme.co.uk/a-new-security-header-expect-ct/) and the [article on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT).

 Usage: